 Midbrain tissues – Pluripotents stem cells are directly differentiated into dopaminergic neurons in 3D.
 Tyrosine hydroxylase-positive neurons are highly enriched in these tissues and can mature 100+ days in 3D culture.
 Midbrain tissues are ideal for Parkinson’s disease-related research.

 Having an in vitro model that can mimic the physiology and functions of a human liver is immensely invaluable to developing assays for drug metabolism and toxicology, screening for potential antiviral agents, predicting in vivo drug metabolism, and creating cell-based therapies to treat liver diseases.
-3Dnamics has developed 3D liver organoids from pluripotent stem cells that express liver-specific proteins–Cytochrome P450 3A4 (CYP3A4), Albumin, α-fetoprotein (AFP), Sulfotransferase family 2A member 1 (SULT2), Hepatocyte nuclear factor 4 alpha (HNF-4α), and others–that may provide a more accurate and predictive liver model for drug development.
+3Dnamics has developed 3D liver organoids from pluripotent stem cells that express liver-specific proteins–Cytochrome P450 3A4 (CYP3A4), Albumin, α-fetoprotein (AFP), Sulfotransferase family 2A member 1 (SULT2), Hepatocyte nuclear factor 4 alpha (HNF-4α), and others–that may provide a more accurate and predictive liver model for drug development than pre-existing models.

 SpinΩ is a miniaturized, motorized, and modular system that is compatible with any standard 12-well tissue culture plates.
 It provides a higher throughput platform to culture 3D tissues by reducing the amount of media required and maximizing tissue survival.
 SpinΩ has proven to support the culture of human brain organoids and to be cost-effective for drug efficacy/toxicity testing.
 Currently, only a beta version is available that is unsterile, but certain parts are autoclavable and reusable.
 Functional SpinΩ bioreactors need initial assembling and replacement motors.